ckf42/codelib/txsScript/README.md

 ### inlineToEquationStar.js

-Change the selected inline math formula (surrounded by `$`) into `equation*`
+Put cursor in inline math formula (surrounded by `$`) and convert it into `equation*`

-Need to select the whole formula first

-If there is a dollar sign in the selection, will only highlight it
+Does not check if the cursor in math mode or not